Package 'RMallow'

 Description

-Simplifies sequences so that each tie group is only of distance 1 to the next tie group.
-For example, we would simplify (1, 1, 2, 4, 4, 5) to (1, 1, 2, 3, 3, 4).
+Transforms rankings so that tie groups use consecutive integers.
+For example, (1, 1, 2, 4, 4, 5) becomes (1, 1, 2, 3, 3, 4).

 Usage